mrz104001/3D-AFM-codes/3. plotting and demonstration/IgorPro 3D volume demonstration/README.md

 3. Click 3D Plot/Gizmo for 3d afm 2, then click OK on the popped up Function Execution Error window.
 4. Use the load button in the Gizmo 3D control panel to load a 3D data tif/tiff file and you can adjust the displayed slices.
 5. A moving slice movie can also be generated via the movie button.
 More options are also given next to the button.

+## Raw data
+The raw data of the 3D-AFM measurement on mica and AqpZ can be found at: https://doi.org/10.5281/zenodo.15856517.
+1.3 and 2.3 are the tiff file that can be displayed in the main code here.
+They are also the dataset displayed in Figure 1 and Figure 2.